Photo Courtesy of Texas Parks and Wildlife Department

 Presentation for Public and Agency Input

-The Fort Worth District, U.S. Army Corps of Engineers (USACE) is hosting an online review to provide information and receive public input to begin the process of revising the Master Plan for Ray Roberts Lake.
-Normally, USACE would conduct a face-to-face public workshop to announce the start of the revision and to request comments from the public.
-However, precautions associated with the COVID-19 virus have made it necessary to conduct the public involvement process online instead of hosting a face-to-face workshop.
-Please watch the following video presentation or download the PDF copy to read the presentation.
-The existing Master Plan documents and map are available to download at the bottom of the page as well as a comment form with instructions on how to send comments.
+The Fort Worth District, U.S. Army Corps of Engineers (USACE) is hosting an online review to provide information and receive public input on the proposed Draft Master Plan for Ray Roberts Lake.
+Please review the presentation linked below to learn about the proposed Draft Master Plan and the revision process.
+The existing and proposed Master Plan documents and maps will be available to download at the bottom of the page as well as a comment form with instructions on how to send comments.

 About Ray Roberts Lake